 A film- and readings-based dialogue series on race and faith from the The Episcopal Church

-Everyone in the Saint Mark's Cathedral community, and the wider Diocese, are invited to consider participating in Sacred Ground, an intense, small-group learning cohort which will meet over six Saturday sessions, January to May from approximately 10 a.m. to 3 p.m. each session.
+Everyone in the Saint Mark's Cathedral community, and the wider Diocese, are invited to consider participating in Sacred Ground, an intense, small-group learning cohort which will meet over 11 total sessions, October 2025 to June 2026 from approximately 9 a.m. to 12 p.m. each session.

-We will meet on the campus of Saint Mark’s.
+Seven sessions will be via zoom, with four in person at Saint Mark's.
 Capacity is limited, so if you feel called to be part of a Sacred Ground circle, please register as early as possible using the form here or below.

 The series is built around a powerful online curriculum of documentary films and readings that focus on Indigenous, Black, Latino, and Asian/Pacific American histories as they intersect with European American histories.
 Check out much more introductory material here.